 3 Carat Diamond Price: Buying from a Store

 When it comes to buying from a traditional jewelry store, you are likely to encounter some obstacles when shopping for a 3.00ct diamond.
 The first of these is a general problem across the board; the premiums.
-If you shop in a bricks and mortar store, you will pay a premium on your diamond.
+If you shop in a brick-and-mortar store, you will pay a premium on your diamond.
 This added cost covers the overheads of running the shop, but in some cases, it is unreasonable and excessive.

 The second issue is inventory.
 Good quality, three carat diamonds are hard to come by and jewelry stores have small inventories.
 Imagine how much it would cost a store to buy in the thousands of diamonds listed on Blue Nile?
 It would be impossible.